 This work is structured as follows.
-In Sect.~\ref{sec:data_sample}, we describe the sample selection and data reduction process.
-Sect.~\ref{sec:emission_line_fitting} presents the method of emission line fitting, followed by Sect.~\ref{sec:strong_line_method} that describes the methods used to infer metallicity and examines the systematic effects of different strong-line diagnostics on the inferred gradients.
-Sect.~\ref{sec:gradients_fitting} explores the relationship between the measured metallicity gradients and their kinematic nature, as well as other physical properties of the samples.
-Sect.~\ref{sec:effects_of_beam_smearing} investigates the impacts of beam smearing on the inferred metallicity gradients.
-Finally, Sect.~\ref{sec:summary} summarises the key findings.
+In Sect.~\ref{sec:data_sample} we describe the sample selection and data reduction process.
+Section~\ref{sec:emission_line_fitting} presents the method of emission line fitting.
+In Sect.~\ref{sec:strong_line_method} we describe the methods used to infer metallicity and examine the systematic effects of different strong-line diagnostics on the inferred gradients.
+Section~\ref{sec:gradients_fitting} explores the relationship between the measured metallicity gradients and their kinematic nature as well as other physical properties of the samples.
+In Sect.~\ref{sec:effects_of_beam_smearing} we investigate the impacts of beam smearing on the inferred metallicity gradients.
+Finally, in Sect.~\ref{sec:summary} we summarise the key findings.